Ramdev: Early life and education

-Yadav initially attended a government school at Shahzadpur till the eighth standard.
-The government school consisted of an english medium curriculum introduced by Babington Macaulay.
-At a young age, Yadav was drawn to the writings by Dayanand Saraswati, specifically Satyarth Prakash which led him to leave his government school to pursue a gurukula At around nine years old, he pursued study in Khanpur at a gurukula system.
-Yadav attended Arsh Gurukul Mahavidyalaya between 1984 until 1989.
-At fourteen, he moved to Kalwa to attend a gurukula and studied under one of his principal gurus, Acharya Baldevji.
+Baba Ramdev initially attended a government school at Shahbazpur, Haryana until the eight standard.
+At a young age, Baba Ramdev was drawn to the writings by Dayananda Saraswati that he quit the government school where the curriculum was a leftover of the education policy introduced by British politician Babinton Macaulay.
+At around the age of nine, he pursued study in Khanpur at a gurukula system.
+Baba Ramdev attended Arsh Gurukul Mahavidyalaya from 1984 to 1989.
+At the age of fourteen, he moved to Kalwa to attend a gurukula and studied under one of his principal gurus, Acharya Baldevji.
 This is where he met Balkrishna as a fellow student.
 In Kalwa, he studied the Sanskrit language and literature, Hindu philosophical and religious texts, and traditions of yoga and asceticism.
 While living in Kalwa, he offered free yoga training to villagers.

-After completing his studies in 1992, Yadav traveled to Haridwar to stay at the Kripalu Bagh Ashram under the guidance of Shankardevi Maharaj.
+After completing his studies in 1992, Baba Ramdev traveled to Haridwar to stay at the Kripalu Bagh Ashram under the guidance of Shankardevi Maharaj.
 At Kripalu Bagh Ashram, he learned yoga from Acharya Karamveer, also an Arya Samaj.
-Yadav took vows of renunciation, adopted sannyasa, and took the name Ramdev.
-Ramdev and Karamveer held yoga camps throughout India and sold chawanprash in Haridwar together.
+Baba Ramdev took vows of renunciation, adopted sannyasa, and took the name Ramdev.
+Baba Ramdev and Karamveer held yoga camps throughout India and sold chawanprash in Haridwar together.

 On 5 January 1995, Balkrishna, Ramdev, and Acharya Karamveer founded Divya Yoga Mandir Trust, which was set up at the Kripalu Bagh Ashram in Haridwar.
 Under the Divya Yoga Mandir Trust, they offered yoga camps and established an Ayurvedic pharmacy.